-California’s implied consent law requires any motorist lawfully arrested for DUI to submit to a breath or blood test to determine his/her blood alcohol concentration.
+California’s implied consent law is simple: If you get lawfully arrested for DUI, then you are presumed to have consented to take a breath test or blood test to measure your BAC.

 Vehicle Code 23612 states that: